 On 14-15 November 2017, NATO participated in the UN Peacekeeping Defence Ministerial in Vancouver, Canada.
 Following on the 2015 Leaders’ Summit on Peacekeeping and last year’s UN Peacekeeping Defence Ministerial in London, the event sought to boost the international community’s support to UN peacekeeping though new pledges of support and through reporting on advancement of previously made pledges.
 At the Ministerial, NATO underscored the progress in implementing the NATO Secretary General’s pledge from the UN Peacekeeping Summit in September 2015 along with highlighting new initiatives that are being developed.
 NATO also emphasized its strong commitment to integrating gender perspectives and also the promotion of the protection of children in armed conflict situations.

 NATO Secretary General Jens Stoltenberg and Allies welcomed Serbian President Aleksandar Vučić to NATO Headquarters on Wednesday (15 November 2017) to discuss cooperation between the Alliance and Serbia, as well as the security challenges facing the Western Balkans.
 The Secretary General stressed that NATO’s partnership with Serbia can bring real benefits to its citizens and the Western Balkans.
 He also thanked Serbia for its contributions, including working with NATO to train Iraqi military medics and the offer to host NATO’s disaster management exercise next year.

-The NATO Secretary General Jens Stoltenberg will meet with the Prime Minister of the former Yugoslav Republic of Macedonia¹, H.E.
-Mr. Zoran Zaev on Monday, 12 June 2017.
+NATO Secretary General, Mr. Jens Stoltenberg will meet with the President of the Republic of Serbia, Mr. Aleksandar Vučić, at NATO Headquarters on Wednesday, 15 November 2017.